Spritetm/mn812_module/README.md

 to the IDxB pins; the module only responds if these two match.
 To make a single module respond, simply make the two sets of pins have the same values; I grounded all the IDxA and IDxB pins to achieve this.
-There's two unknown pins (unk1 and unk2) which value doesn't seem to matter for the workings of the device; I connected both to 5V.
+There's two unknown pins (unk1 and unk2) which value doesn't seem to matter for the workings of the device; I connected both to 5V but grounding them works as well.

 To write to a register: